canonical/docker.io-app/engine/man/dockerd.8.md

   **Note**: defining runtime arguments via the command line is not supported.

-**--allow-nondistributable-artifacts**=[]
-  Push nondistributable artifacts to the specified registries.

-  List can contain elements with CIDR notation to specify a whole subnet.

-  This option is useful when pushing images containing nondistributable artifacts to a registry on an air-gapped network so hosts on that network can pull the images without connecting to another server.

-  **Warning**: Nondistributable artifacts typically have restrictions on how and where they can be distributed and shared.
-Only use this feature to push artifacts to private registries and ensure that you are in compliance with any terms that cover redistributing nondistributable artifacts.

-**--api-cors-header**=""
-  Set CORS headers in the Engine API.
-Default is cors disabled.
-Give urls like "http://foo, http://bar, ...".
-Give "\*" to allow all.

 **--authorization-plugin**=""
   Set authorization plugins to load

 **-b**, **--bridge**=""
-  Attach containers to a pre\-existing network bridge; use 'none' to disable container networking
+  Attach containers to a pre\-existing network bridge, instead of docker0; use 'none' to disable the default bridge network

 **--bip**=""
+  Use the provided CIDR notation IPv4 address for the default bridge network;
+  Mutually exclusive of \-b

+**--bip6**=""
-  Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of \-b
+  Use the provided CIDR notation IPv6 address for the default bridge network;
+  Mutually exclusive of \-b

 **--cgroup-parent**=""
   Set parent cgroup for all containers.
 Default is "/docker" for fs cgroup